Honey Glazed Carrots in Tarragon and Mint (20 Min, Vegetarian)

 Everyone knows carrots are good for you.
-Just ask a rabbit.
+Just ask a rabbit 😀

 Happily, in these days of new research which seems to prove just about everything is bad for you – carrots are still going strong.

 Abundant in vitamin A, they help to regulate cell growth and division, stimulate white blood cell activity and even help to to remodel bone.

 They’ve also been found to greatly reduce the risk of cardiovascular disease, and have some serious antioxidant benefits (classy carrots).

-- Peel then chop the carrots into slices
+- Peel then chop the carrots into slices.

-- Boil in water for 8 minutes (you could steam them too)
+- Boil in water for 8 minutes (you could steam them too).

-- Using the same pan to save on washing up, put the carrots back in and throw in the oil
+- Using the same pan to save on washing up, put the carrots back in and throw in the oil.

-- Cook on a medium heat for 7 minutes
+- Cook on a medium heat for 7 minutes.

-- Add the herbs, salt and pepper
+- Add the herbs, salt and pepper.

-- Add honey (or maple syrup)
+- Add maple syrup (or honey).

 - Cook the carrots on a medium heat for a further five minutes – they should be soft through the inside and just beginning to brown on the outside when ready.
-Turn up or lower heat as necessary
+Turn up or lower heat as necessary.